aviadkim/back/DEPLOYMENT_STEPS.md

 - Consider upgrading your container power if the application is slow
 - Check if you're hitting any rate limits with external APIs

+#### GitHub Actions Issues
+- Check the Actions tab in your GitHub repository for error messages
+- Verify that all secrets are correctly set in your repository
+- Check the IAM user permissions if deployment fails

 ## Next Steps

 Once your application is successfully deployed, consider: